Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 "I'll be there."

-April's house was on Main Street, just outside of the business district.
+Emily's house was on Main Street, just outside of the business district.
 Her house was big and old and run-down.
 It was set farther back from the street than the neighboring houses, and the long sidewalk was marred by weed-filled cracks.
 The lawn looked like it hadn't been mowed all summer.

 The whole house was dark.
 In the fading light I could see that the paint on the house was peeling and several shutters were missing from the windows.
 The shutters that remained hung at odd angles, giving the house a sinister look.
 "I bet the neighborhood kids stay away from this place on Halloween," I thought to myself.

 I double checked the house number that Emily had written down, sure that it was wrong.
 This place looked abandoned, for crying out loud!
 Emily didn't appear to be lacking for money or anything.
 She wore name-brand clothing and used expensive electronics.
 Why wouldn't they fix the paint and the shutters?

 My own family didn't have a lot of extra money, but we painted the house every few years, and my father, who owned a hardware store, was a fanatic about making repairs.
 My mother tended our little flower gardens, and everything always looked nice and well-kept.
 My parents thought it was good advertising for the store.